Effective: 30 September 2022

 14.6 The Customer hereby consents to inclusion of its name and logo in the Supplier’s customer lists provided the Customer’s name is no more prominent than the citation of the Supplier’s other customers in the list.
 From time to time upon request, the Customer agrees to provide the Supplier with individual references regarding the subject matter of this Agreement to potential customers of the Supplier.

-14.7 Promptly after receiving notice of termination of this Agreement (howsoever arising), or at one Party's request at any other time, each Party shall return all of the other's Confidential Information, permanently erase all Confidential Information from any storage media and destroy all information, records and materials developed therefrom (except Confidential Information stored in accordance with automated backup procedures in the ordinary course of business).
+14.7 Promptly after receiving notice of termination of this this Agreement or an Order Form (howsoever arising), or at one Party's request at any other time, each Party shall return all of the other's Confidential Information, permanently erase all Confidential Information from any storage media and destroy all information, records and materials developed therefrom (except Confidential Information stored in accordance with automated backup procedures in the ordinary course of business).
 Such destruction shall be confirmed in writing to the Party requesting deletion provided, however, that any information stored in electronic form, including but not limited to, information stored in backup media or other electronic data storage systems, latent data and metadata shall not be required to be destroyed but shall remain subject to the confidentiality obligations hereunder indefinitely.

-15. IPR INDEMNITY
+15. IPR Indemnity

 15.1 The Supplier shall defend, indemnify and hold harmless the Customer and its successors and their respective affiliates, officers, directors and employees against and from all direct claims, actions, demands, damages, liability and expenses including court costs, fines (whether imposed by a court or a regulator) and reasonable legal fees (together, “Claims”) made by a third party claiming that the possession, supply or use of all or part of the Services or Deliverables infringes the Intellectual Property Rights of that third party.